fuankarion/Vision17/Lab5-features/Readme.md

     -   How much time does it takes to train and apply both kinds of classifiers?
     -   What categories cause the most confusion? could you give some insight on why this happens?
     -   What are the limitations of the method?
 (CPU and RAM constraints are well known limitations, go beyond this!!)
-    -   What are the limitations of the database?
     -   How could your method be improved?

 ###Some advice on creating your texton dictionary